IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_endpoint.rst

     Whether enable mutual auth in the client application side, when client_protocol is 'tls' or 'https', this field is required.

-  reject_unauth (False, bool, False)
+  server_mutual_auth (False, bool, False)
-    Whether reject any connection to the server application which is not authorized with the list of supplied CAs in the fields certs.server_cert.
+    Whether enable mutual auth in the server application side, when client_protocol is 'tls', this field is required.

+  created_by (False, str, None)
+    The service or person who created the endpoint.
+Must be 1000 characters or fewer.

-  server_host (True, str, None)
+  location (True, str, None)
-    (Required for new resource) The host name or IP address of the server endpoint.
-For 'http-tunnel' protocol, server_host can start with '*.' , which means a wildcard to it's sub domains.
-Such as '*.example.com' can accept request to 'api.example.com' and 'www.example.com'.
+    (Required for new resource) The Location ID.

   server_port (True, int, None)